sugar-at-night/Employee-Management-Sys-backend-/README.md

 ## Application Properties

-The backend project uses the following configuration in the `application.properties` file
+The backend project uses the following configuration in the `application.properties` file under src/main/resources

 Make sure to replace the `spring.datasource.password` property with your MySQL database password before running the application.